-Visa and permits to travel to and stay in Amsterdam
+Visa and permits to travel to and stay in the Netherlands

 EU citizens don’t need a permit to come to the Netherlands or to live in the country, but nationals from other countries usually do.
 There are several different visa and permits people need – which one depends on their nationality, personal circumstances and the duration of their stay.

 If you’re a citizen of an EU or EEA member state or Switzerland, you don’t need a student visa or residence permit to stay in the Netherlands.
 Do note that there are still a number of official matters to attend to when you move to the country – for example, it’s very important that you register with the municipality as soon as possible after you’ve arrived.

 Non-EU, EEA or Swiss nationals need a residence permit to stay in the Netherlands for more than 90 days – for a shorter period, you only require a tourist visa.
 There are two documents you need.
 For a start, in most cases you will need a provisional residence permit (machtiging tot voorlopig verblijf, MVV) to travel to the Netherlands.
 In addition, you will need a residence permit (VVR) in order to stay in the country.

 What’s the difference between an MVV and a residence permit?